Themandunord/IWAC/README.md

 $ npm i iwac -g
 ```

-> Keep in my that Watson Assistant have a Rate Limit of 30 requests every 30 Minutes
+> Keep in mind that Watson Assistant have a Rate Limit of 30 requests every 30 Minutes

 ## Usage